 Marceline (Lina) Finda is a research scientist at the Ifakara Health Institute in Tanzania.
-She received her BSc in Biochemistry from the Western Washington University (USA) in 2010, and in 2014 received a Masters of Public Health with dual concentrations in Maternal and Child Health and Health Education and Promotion, from Tulane School of Public Health and Tropical Medicine (USA).
-Marceline’s research interest is on mosquito-borne disease transmission, their current magnitude, prevention measures, and communities’ impact in endemic areas.
-She is currently overseeing two projects at the Ifakara Health Institute; first is monitoring the magnitude and drivers of the residual malaria transmission in Tanzania and Burkina Faso.
-This project involves studying and monitoring two key components: human behaviors, knowledge, and perceptions regarding malaria transmission; and mosquito densities, behaviors, and resistance to the current prevention tools.
-This project will improve the understanding of residual malaria transmission dynamics in Africa and identify the main environmental and anthropological factors associated with residual exposure.
-The second project is on the use of repellent-treated footwear for prevention against mosquito-borne infection in Tanzania and Brazil.
-This study aims to provide an alternative approach that will provide round-the-clock protection against Malaria, Dengue, Zika, and Chikungunya using transfluthrin-treated sandals.
-Alongside her role as a researcher, Marceline works as a liaison and disseminator between the Ifakara Health Institute and its surrounding community.
+She received her BSc in Biochemistry from Western Washington University (USA) in 2010, and in 2014 received a Masters of Public Health with dual concentrations in Maternal and Child Health and Health Education and Promotion, from Tulane School of Public Health and Tropical Medicine (USA).
+Ms. Finda’s research interest is on mosquito-borne disease transmission; their current magnitude, prevention measures and impact on communities in endemic areas.
+Ms. Finda is currently overseeing two projects at the Ifakara Health Institute; one is on monitoring the magnitude and drivers of the residual malaria transmission in Tanzania and Burkina Faso.
+This project involves studying and monitoring two key components: human behaviours, knowledge, and perceptions regarding malaria transmission; and mosquito densities, behaviours and resistance to the current prevention tools.
+Results from this project will improve our understanding of residual malaria transmission dynamics in Africa and in identifying the main environmental and anthropological factors associated with the residual exposure.
+Another project is on the use of repellent-treated footwear for prevention against mosquito-borne infection in Tanzania and Brazil.
+This study aims to provide an alternative approach that will provide round-the-clock protection against Malaria, Dengue, Zika and Chikungunya using transfluthrin-treated sandals.
+Alongside her role as a researcher, Ms. Finda works as a liaison and disseminator between the Ifakara Health Institute and its surrounding community.